ericwang1120/projectSample/README.md

 ## 1. PHP
 ## PhpAngularJS
 [Demo](https://php-assignment2.000webhostapp.com/firstNationalBank/ "Demo")
-The phpAngularJS folder contains a project written by angularJS and php.
+The phpAngularJS folder contains a project written in angularJS and php.
 The project is about a tiny bank system in which users can register, open/close accounts as well as do transactions.
 SQL file can be found in the SQL folder.
 ### Techniques
 ### Front-end